ChernyshevT/LTPLib_project/README.md

 - `uTYPE.ZRTOPEN`;
 - `uTYPE.ZCENTER`.

-For 2d or 3d problems bit-or should be used, i.e.:
+For 2d or 3d problems bitwise-or should be used to mark units, i.e.:
 `uTYPE.XCENTER|uTYPE.YCENTER`, `uTYPE.XCENTER|uTYPE.YCENTER|uTYPE.ZCENTER`.s
 If both edges along specific axis are marked with central-differences, it will define periodic boundary condition along this axis.